64bitpandas/UnityInputManager/Assets/CustomInputManager/Docs/0 Setup/API.md

 }
 ```

-### `GetAxisPositive(string name) : string`
+### `GetAxisPositive(string name) : Keybind`

-Returns the KeyCode corresponding to the positive key of the custom axis.
+Returns the Keybind object corresponding to the positive key of the custom axis.

 Example:
 ```csharp